NoahBSchwartz/SantiScan/README.md

 ## 🧼 Introduction

-SantiScan is a soap dispenser that uses computer vision to accurately record how many times each employee washes their hands.
+SantiScan solves the problem of poor employee hygiene in hospitals.
+It's a soap dispenser that uses computer vision to accurately record how many times each faculty member washes their hands.
 When a network of SantiScans is connected in a building, hospitals can:

-- Automatically detect sanitation concerns on a case-by-case basis
+- Automatically detect sanitation concerns on a person-by-person basis
 - Autonomously remind specific employees of the need for sanitation
 - Track the spread of disease from room to room (based on when and where someone washes their hands)